serverlessworkflow/specification/specification.md

 ### Workflow Definition

 A workflow definition is a single artefact written in the Serverless Workflow language.
-It consists of a set of [workflow model](#Workflow-Model) constructs, and defines a blueprint used by runtimes for its execution.
+It consists of the core [Workflow Definition Structure](#Workflow-Definition-Structure) and the [Workflow Model](#Workflow-Model) It defines a blueprint used by runtimes for its execution.

 A business solution can be composed of any number of related workflow definitions.
 Their relationships are explicitly modeled with the Serverless Workflow language (for example